ONAP for Network Orchestration and Automation Training Course

 OpenStack Bootcamp Extended

-The course can be condensed into a 2-day program, focusing on key aspects relevant to the customer.
-Alternatively, it can be extended to cover administrative, design, networking, and troubleshooting topics related to OpenStack deployments.
+The training can be condensed into a 2-day session focusing on core aspects most relevant to the customer.
+Alternatively, it can be extended to cover administrative, design, networking, and/or troubleshooting topics related to OpenStack deployments.
+Other underlying SDN solutions, such as Linux Bridge or OvS, can also be included.

 P4 Programming